sbauer01/remote-sensing-lc-sb/README.md

 # Results

 The edited notebooks can be found in the directory remote_sensing.
+I was not able to overwrite the given notebooks and delete the path.

 # Random_forest_classifier notebook
 ## Answers to Questions in the Random_forest_classifier notebook